djanowski/cutest/README.markdown

     test "should preserve the original values from the setup" do |params|
       assert 23 == params[:a]
     end

-To run the tests:

-    $ rake

-A binary is shipped with Cutest, so you can alternatively run:

-    $ cutest test/*.rb

-If you get an error, the report will look like this:

-    >> should preserve the original values from the setup => assert 24 == params[:a]
-       test/a_test.rb +14

-Instead of a description of the error, you get to see the assertion that failed along with the file and line number.
-Adding a debugger and fixing the bug is left as an exercise for the reader.

 An example working with a prepare block: